 |Paper 5||Law – III (Penal, Revenue, and Local Laws)||200|

-Candidates who succeed in the main examination will be called for interview.
+Candidates who succeed in the main examination will be called for an interview.
 This interview is of 100 marks.
-After getting success in this exam, you can get selected on the post of judge.
+After getting success in this exam, you can get selected for the post of judge.

 These are 16 National Law Universities: –